Maryvale, Queensland (Southern Downs Region): Geography

 Maryvale is on the Darling Downs on the Cunningham Highway, 127 km south west of the state capital, Brisbane.

 Glengallan Creek which rises on the western slopes of the Main Range is a tributary of the Condamine River.
 It passes through the locality from east to west.
 The creek is a source of irrigated water for terraced crops in the area.
 At the southern and northern boundaries of Maryvale, elevations rise to greater than 900 m above sea level.

 History

 The town's name is derived from a pastoral property name first used about 1847 probably by Patrick Leslie or James Hay.

 A pastoral station was selected in the area in about 1840 by John Cameron.
 However, Cameron found it difficult to transport the wool from their sheep down through Cunninghams Gap to be sold.
 Therefore, he relocated into the Fassifern Valley in 1842.
-The pastoral run at Maryvale was sold to Arnold Weinholt in 1848.
+The pastoral run at Maryvale was sold to Arnold Weinholt Sr. in 1848.

 In 1911 the Methodist Church and Presbyterian Church jointly established a church in Maryvale, but later it was operated solely by the Methodists.